Marlamin/WoWExportTools/WoWExportTools/Utils/Blender plugins/readme.txt

-Drop these in your Blender addon directory to add ADT/WMO OBJ import to the import menu.
-These plugins are very experimental and not as supported as the application itself.
+Drop the io_scene_wowobj folder in your Blender addon directory to add WoW OBJ import to the import menu.
+This plugin is experimental and not as supported as the application itself, but do let me know if there's any issues.
-If you're feeling super experimental, use the Import WoWOBJ plugin instead of the ADT/WMO specific one.